Rodney McLeod: 2016

-McLeod became an unrestricted free agent after the 2015 season and became one of the top safety prospects on the free agent market.
-He received interest from multiple teams, including the New York Giants and Ravens.
-McLeod received contract offers from the Philadelphia Eagles, Cleveland Browns, Jacksonville Jaguars, and Tampa Bay Buccaneers.

 On March 9, 2016, the Eagles signed McLeod to a five-year, $35 million contract that includes $17 million guaranteed and a signing bonus of $8 million.
 The contract is worth up to $37 million with incentives, makes McLeod the fourth highest paid safety, and pays him a $7.4 million yearly average salary that is the fourth largest salary among all safeties.
 The Philadelphia Eagles made McLeod and Malcolm Jenkins the highest paid safety duo in the NFL.

 Head coach Doug Pederson named McLeod and Jenkins the starting safeties to begin the regular season.
 He started the Eagles' season-opener against the Browns and recorded four combined tackles and intercepted a pass by quarterback Robert Griffin III in their 29–10 victory.
 In Week 6, McLeod collected a career-high 14 combined tackles (12 solo) in the Eagles' 27–20 loss at the Washington Redskins.
 The following week, he recorded seven solo tackles, broke up a pass, made an interception, and his first career sack on Sam Bradford during a 21–10 victory against the Vikings.
 He finished his first season with the Philadelphia Eagles with a career-high 83 combined tackles (72 solo), seven pass deflections, three interceptions, a forced fumble, and a sack in 16 games and 16 starts.